joaomiguelvieira/kNN-STUFF/README.md

 ### Change parallel configuration

-KNNStuff can parallelize the testing samples being classified simultaneously or fasten the classification of a single sample by spliting the training set in several subsets and transfering those subsets in parallel to the accelerators.
+KNNStuff can parallelize the testing samples being classified simultaneously or fasten the classification of a single sample by splitting the training set into several subsets and transferring those subsets in parallel to the accelerators.
 In that case, each accelerator calculates the KNN of each subset and the results are merged by the processor.
-To use this configuration, you need to switch the connections of the `sp_axis` and `sb_axis` of each accelerator/cluster of accelerators in the block design and regenerate the bit stream.
-By doing so, each testing sample is broadcasted to all accelerators/clusters of accelerators while the training set will be different per accelerator/cluster of accelerators.
+To use this configuration, you need to switch the connections of the `sp_axis` and `sb_axis` of each accelerator/cluster in the block design and regenerate the bit stream.
+By doing so, each testing sample is broadcasted to all accelerators/clusters while the training set will be different per accelerator/cluster.
 For instance, to generate KNNStuff using this configuration with two clusters of four clusters each, run the tcl script in [`scripts/generate_bd_parallel_cfg_1.tcl`](scripts/generate_bd_parallel_cfg_1.tcl)

 Also, change [line 10 of `src/DMAInterface.h`](src/DMAInterface.h#L10) and set `PARALLEL_CFG=1`.
-Be sure to adjust the number of DMAs and accelerators per cluster as well.
-Note that this configuration only makes sense if you are using multiple DMA engines.
+Be sure to adjust the number of DMAs and accelerators per cluster as well. **Note that this configuration only makes sense if you are using multiple DMA engines.**

 ### Software and dataset parameters
 The dataset that goes with the example in this tutorial is the [Iris dataset](http://archive.ics.uci.edu/ml/datasets/iris), which is rather small and has no practical use.
 However, in the [KNNSim repository](https://github.com/joaomiguelvieira/KNNSim/tree/master/datasets) you can find larger datasets that may be used to evaluate the performance of the system.
 To use them, replace the file pointed in the run configuration under *Application* and *Advanced Options: Edit* by the one you want to use. **Keep the same address `0x100000` for the file.**